 Content-Type in SharePoint facilitates to organize content in a more meaningful way.
 It supports inheritance of properties, behaviors, and appearances.

 10. Do you have any additional experience and/or education which might enhance your status as a candidate?

 Answer: Mention any on-job training you might have done, as well as any skills you might have learned from past experiences – describe these in detail to make them concrete for the interviewer.
 If you have any database experience or web development expertise, or anything relevant of this sort, mention it too.

 11. What is Site collection?

-SharePoint site collection is a logical grouping of multiple SharePoint site or hierarchical site structure.
-For e.g. Sites of various teams or departments of an organization can be grouped logically in one site collection.
+Answer: SharePoint site collection is a logical grouping of multiple SharePoint sites or hierarchical site structure.
+E.g. Sites of various teams or departments of an organization can be grouped logically in one site collection.
 A site collection consists of a top-level site and one or more sites below it.
 Each top-level site and any sites below it in the site structure are based on a site template and can have other unique settings and content.
-Hence, SharePoint site collection is a hierarchical set of sites that can be managed together.
-Sites within a site collection have common features, such as shared permissions, galleries for templates, content types, and Web Parts, and they often share a common navigation.
-A sub site can inherit permissions and navigation structure from its parent site or these can be specified and managed independently.
-Creation of sub sites can be delegated to users of a site collection, but a service administrator must perform creation of site collections.
+Hence, the SharePoint site collection is a hierarchical set of sites that can be managed together.
+Sites within a site collection have common features, such as shared permissions, galleries for templates, content types, and Web Parts, and they often share common navigation.
+A subsite can inherit permissions and navigation structure from its parent site or these can be specified and managed independently.
+The creation of subsites can be delegated to users of a site collection, but a service administrator must perform the creation of site collections.

 12. What is Audience targeting?

-The content inside lists, libraries, web parts, etc., can be targeted to appear only for the users who are members of a particular group or audience.
-The audience can be identified via SharePoint groups, distribution lists and security groups.
+Answer: The content inside lists, libraries, web parts, etc., can be targeted to appear only for the users who are members of a particular group or audience.
+The audience can be identified via SharePoint groups, distribution lists, and security groups.